pimentafm/FortranProcessingLibrary/docs/src/usermanual/7_gengrid.rst

 ::

    #RedHat based systems
-   gfortran -o gendataset.out gendataset.f90 -I/usr/lib64/gfortran/modules/ -lf90NetCDF
+   gfortran -o gengrid.out gengrid.f90 -I/usr/lib64/gfortran/modules/ -lf90NetCDF

    #Debian based systems
-   gfortran -o gendataset.out gendataset.f90 -I/usr/include/ -lf90NetCDF
+   gfortran -o gengrid.out gengrid.f90 -I/usr/include/ -lf90NetCDF

 .. important::
    ``-I<dir>`` This option specifies where to put .mod files for compiled modules.
 It is also added to the list of directories to Influencing the linking step. `See the GNU Fortran Compiler Documentation <https://gcc.gnu.org/onlinedocs/gfortran/>`_ .